English trust law: History

-Statements of equitable principle stretch back to the Ancient Greeks in the work of Aristotle, while examples of rules analogous to trusts were found in the Roman law testamentary institution of the fideicommissum, and the Islamic proprietary institution of the Waqf.
+Statements of equitable principle stretch back to the Ancient Greeks in the work of Aristotle, while examples of rules analogous to trusts were found in the Roman law testamentary institution of the fideicommissum.
 However, English trusts law is a largely indigenous development that began in the Middle Ages, from the time of the 11th and 12th century crusades.

-After William the Conqueror became King in 1066, one "common law" of England was created.
-Common law courts regarded property as an indivisible entity, as it had been under Roman law and continental versions of civil law.
+The "common law" of all England traces its origin to the Norman Conquest of 1066.
 During the crusades, landowners who went to fight would transfer title to their land to a person they trusted so that feudal services could be performed and received, but many who returned found that the people they entrusted refused to transfer their title deed back.
 Sometimes, common law courts would not acknowledge that anybody had rights in the property except the holder of the legal title deeds.
 So claimants petitioned the King to sidestep the common law courts.
 The King delegated hearing of petitions to his Lord Chancellor, who established the Court of Chancery as more cases were heard.
-Where it appeared "inequitable" (i.e. unfair) to let someone with legal title hold onto land, the Lord Chancellor could declare that the real owner "in equity" (i.e. in all fairness) was another person, if this is what good conscience dictated.
+Where it appeared "inequitable" to let someone with legal title hold onto land, the Lord Chancellor could declare that the real owner in equity was another person.

+Uses (before c.
+1535)

 The Court of Chancery determined that the true "use" or "benefit" of property did not belong to the person on the title (or the feoffee who held seisin).
 The cestui que use, the owner in equity, could be a different person.
 So English law recognised a split between legal and equitable owner, between someone who controlled title and another for whose benefit the land would be used.
 It was the beginning of trust law.
 The same logic was useful for Franciscan friars, who would transfer title of land to others as they were precluded from holding property by their vows of poverty.
-When the courts said that one person's legal title to property was subject to an obligation to use that property for another person, there was a trust.

 The Star Chamber (est. circa 1398) played the role of a criminal court of "equity", where judges on the king's authority could impose punishments that deviated from the law.
 It was abolished by the Habeas Corpus Act 1640, although in civil matters the Court of Chancery continued operation until 1875.